 How do I send GIFs in WhatsApp on iPhone?

 WhatsApp is one of our favourite ways to keep in touch with friends around the world.
-Sharing messages and photos for free is always welcome, and now you can also include GIFs, Apple's Live photos as well as short video clips.
-In this quick tutorial we'll show you how to easily add a splash of action to your WhatsApp conversations.
+Sharing messages and photos for free is always welcome, and now you can also include GIFs alongside Apple's Live photos and short video clips.
+In this quick tutorial, we'll show you how to easily add a splash of action to your WhatsApp conversations.

 Converting videos to GIFs